 24 weeks of work

-On average, across the entire program, expect to dedicate a minimum of 6-10 hours per week for videos and assignments.
+On average, across the entire program, expect to dedicate 4 to 8 hours per week for videos and assignments.

-For intense weeks, expect to spend at least 8 to 12 hours.
+For intense weeks, expect to spend at least 6 to 8 hours.

 To ensure that no one gets left behind, we’ve purposefully made some weeks lighter than others.
 Sometimes you won’t have assignments, and your only task will be to watch and internalize content.